 At The Lyceum we promote respect for all and value every individual.
 We also respect the right of our children, their families and our staff, to hold beliefs, religious or otherwise, and understand that sometimes these may be in tension with our approach to some aspects of Relationships, Health and Sex Education.

-For further explanation as to how we approach LGBT relationships in the PSHE and RSE programme please see the link below:
+For further explanation as to how we approach LGBT relationships in the PSHE and RSE programme please see the following document on the PSHE section:

 'Including and valuing all children.
 What does Jigsaw teach about LGBTQ relationships?'